unoplatform/uno/doc/articles/guides/raspberry-pi/raspberry-pi-intro.md

 The directory we're interested in is the `unoapp1.Skia.Gtk` directory.
 This directory contains the project which we'll build and run on the Raspberry Pi.

-It actually includes the build outputs from the `unoapp1` and `unoapp1.Skia.Linux.FrameBuffer` projects too, and in the next tutorial, we'll dive in to those in a bit more detail.
+It actually includes the build outputs from the `unoapp1` and `unoapp1.Skia.Linux.FrameBuffer` projects too, and in the next tutorial, we'll dive into those in a bit more detail.

 ## Give the SSH Session access to use the display